LukeGrahamLandry/franca/docs/aggregates.md

 - BucketArray: A List of Lists.
 When you run out of space to append items, it makes a new list without reallocating the old ones.
 So items have a stable memory address (you can safely hold a pointer accross a resize).

+Indexing past the end of a collection is considered disrespectful (and will trigger an assertion if you have bounds checks enabled).

+Calling drop on a collection generally won't recursively call drop on it's elements.